oxfeeefeee/smalloc/README.md

 # smalloc
-A small and simple memory allocator for embedded system like Solana programs
+A small and simple memory allocator for embedded systems like Solana programs